Second Russian avant-garde: History

 According to the art critic Lelya Kantor-Kazovskaya, in the late 1950s the Museum of Modern Art in New York began to expand alongside the creation of the Congress for Cultural Freedom, sponsored by the US Government and the CIA, to combat the Cold War from a cultural angle and the spread of communist ideology.
 In 1959, the American National Exhibition was held in Moscow.

 The period from the late 50s to the early 60s in the Soviet Union was marked by an expansion of innovation and creation in all spheres of Russian cultural life.
 Thanks to the Khrushchev Thaw, previously censored creative ideas and movements were allowed to finally openly express themselves.
 In 1954, the artist Ely Belyutin created the "New Reality" art studio.
 Belyutin developed a special methodology based on different teaching systems, including the method created by Russian painter Pavel Petrovich Chistyakov which focused on analyzing and taking into account the fine details of one's subject as well as the Russian avant-garde artists of the 1920s and their movements of Constructivism and Suprematism.

 However, the period of the "Thaw" did not last forever, nor did the freedoms it allowed.
 In 1962, at the art exhibition "30 Years of the Moscow Artists' Union" held in Manezh Khrushchev, after having observed the works of Belyutin's New Reality studio, declared that in matters of art he remained a Stalinist in his ideology and philosophical point of view.
 He saw Belyutin's works as polluting the ideals of Socialist Realism with highly sexual and provocative imagery.
 The event is historically called the Manege Affair, and marked a return in state control over the development of Soviet cultural production.
 The consequences of this affair by Khrushchev had widespread ramifications within \the Union, and the previous condemnation of the movements of Formalism and Abstractionism were intensified.
 However, during the period of the 1970s to 1990s, the notion of "unofficial art" and the "unofficial artist" didn't have one exact conception.
-Yet, ten years prior during the 1950s and 60s it was slightly more clear as the Khrushchev That had opened up the ability to publically question the Socialist ideology, although within tightly codified boundaries.
+Yet, ten years prior during the 1950s and 60s it was slightly more clear as the Khrushchev That had opened up the ability to publicly question the Socialist ideology, although within tightly codified boundaries.